eclipse-tractusx/tutorial-resources/mxd/README.md

 ## 7. Add new participant Trudy

-In our current setup, there are two connectors named alice and bob.
-Now we will be adding a new connector named trudy.
+In our current setup, there are two participants named "Alice" and "Bob".
+Now we will add a new participant named "Trudy".
 Following are the steps needed to accomplish this.

 ### 7.1 Create Keycloak Client
-Currently, Alice and Bob each have a keycloak client name `alice-private-client` and `bob-private-client`.
+Presently, Alice and Bob each have a Keycloak client name `alice-private-client` and `bob-private-client`.
-We need to create a client for Trudy as well.
+Trudy should be assigned a Keycloak client as well.
-A client named `trudy-private-client` has already been created.
+For simplicity, a client named `trudy-private-client` has already been created.

 ### 7.2 Create Wallet in MIW
-A wallet needs to be created for Trudy associated with its BPN number (`BPNL000000000003`).
+A wallet is needed for Trudy associated with its BPN number (`BPNL000000000003`).
 It has been already created along with Alice and Bob's wallet.

 ### 7.3 Create a database for Trudy
-A database needs to be created for Trudy.
+We need a database for Trudy.
-A database named `trudy` has already been created.
+A database named `trudy` has already been created on the existing PostgreSQL server.

 ### 7.4 Deploy Trudy Connector
 A terraform config has already been defined in [trudy.tfignore](./trudy.tfignore).